qkzk/fm/development.md

 - [ ] common text editor shortcut.
 Ctrl+left/right ? conflict with focus move... same as ctrl+hjkl to move focus.
       Needs a lot of key remap
 - [ ] directory preview should just be a "directory" ?
-- [ ] BUG: previewer is called even in single pane

 ## TODO